blaenk/site/content/notes/java.md

 A stream can be sourced from a specific set of elements using the `of` static method which takes a variable argument list of elements with which to source the stream.

-A stream can also be sourced from function using the `generate` method, which takes a `Supplier`, which defines a function that takes no arguments and returns a value.
+A stream can also be sourced from a function using the `generate` method, which takes a `Supplier`, which defines a function that takes no arguments and returns a value.

 ```java
 Stream<Double> randomDoubles = Stream.generate(Math::random);